De historia stirpium commentarii insignes

 Fuchs called this thistle Chamaeleon albus, it is now known as Carlina acaulis.

 De historia stirpium commentarii insignes (Latin for Notable Commentaries on the History of Plants) is a book by Leonhart Fuchs on herbal plants published in Basel in 1542.
 The work covers about 497 plants and has over 500 woodcut illustrations.
 Over 100 of the plants in the book were first descriptions.

 De historia stirpium was illustrated by Albrecht Meyer (who made drawings based on the actual plants), Heinrich Füllmaurer (who transferred the drawings to woodblock), and Vitus Rudolph Speckle (who cut the blocks and printed the drawings).

 History

 Fuchs tried to identify the plants described by the classical authors.
 Over a decade, he began to prepare for the publication of his herbal.
 He stocked the garden attached to his house with rare specimens solicited from friends around Europe, and he assembled a large botanical library.

-De historia was initially published in Latin and Greek and quickly translated, with varying degrees of fidelity to his text, into German as New Kreüterbuch in 1543, "The New Herbal" in English and Den nieuwen Herbarius, dat is dat boeck van den cruyden (1543) in Dutch.
+De historia was initially published in Latin and quickly translated, with varying degrees of fidelity to his text, into German as New Kreüterbuch in 1543, "The New Herbal" in English and Den nieuwen Herbarius, dat is dat boeck van den cruyden (1543) in Dutch.
 During Fuchs' lifetime the book went through 39 printings in Dutch, French, German, Latin, and Spanish and 20 years after his death was again translated into English.